How to Conduct a Phone Interview: 5 Tips

 - Be ready to record answers in an open document.

+While it may be easier to “ghost” a candidate you haven’t met in person, it’s always a bad idea to ignore them after a phone interview.
 Call everybody back—even those you’re not bringing back.
-It’s not only professional, but also smart—you may need them in the future.
+It’s not only professional, but also smart—you may need them in the future and it’s good practice when building a talent pipeline.

-When your options are limited to phone interviews, it’s crucial to make the most out of phone interview questions.
-With engaging, focused phone interviews, you can find the right pool of qualified candidates for the job, but you also need to have the right hiring strategy in place.
-Get the resources you need, including expert recruiting insights and the latest hiring trends, by checking out Monster Hiring Solutions.
+When your interview options are limited to the telephone, it’s crucial to make the most out of phone interview questions.
+With engaging, focused interviews, you can find the right pool of qualified candidates for the job, but you also need to have the right hiring strategy in place.
+Get the resources you need, including expert recruiting insights and the latest hiring trends, delivered free to your inbox.